omegakid1902/mkdocs-plugin-tags/README.md

 The full customizable options for the plugin are:

-* `tags_folder`: Folder in which the auxiliar tags markdown file will be written (`aux` by default, relative to the folder in which `mkdocs` is invoked).
-It can be set to an absolute path, such as `/tmp/mysite/aux`.
+* `tags_folder`: Folder in which the auxiliar tags markdown file will be written (`generated` by default, relative to the folder in which `mkdocs` is invoked).
+It can be set to an absolute path, such as `/tmp/mysite/generated`.
 The required folders are created.
 * `tags_template`: path to the file which contains the markdown-jinja template for the tags page.
 It is `None` by default, which means that the package-provided template is used.
 It can be an absolute path, or relative to the folder in which `mkdocs` is run.

 For example, this can be put at `mkdocs.yaml`: